nimakaviani/managed-delivery-k8s-plugin/README.md

 The plugin relies on [Flux2](https://github.com/fluxcd/flux2) for deployment of HELM and Kustomize resources.
-This relieves the plugin from having to deal with the heavy lifting of managing changes to HELM charts or Kustoization sources where that can be delegated to flux.
+This relieves the plugin from having to deal with the heavy lifting of managing changes to HELM charts or Kustomization sources where that can be delegated to flux.

 In order to get HELM deployments working, first you need to install [Flux2](https://github.com/fluxcd/flux2) _helm controller_ and _source controller_ into your cluster, with the following command (assuming that you